 This London Tradition pea coat keeps up its British fashion heritage with exceptional quality craftsmanship.
 It is a great symbiosis of the tradition of British tailoring, cutting edge techniques, for instance, engraving the brand’s name on the side of the buttons, and a contemporary, fashion-forward focus with respect to color choices.
 There is nothing boring about an orange or fuchsia duffle coat or a bordeaux pea coat (photos)!
 I had a hard time choosing between them.

-The London Tradition Lisa Welt pea coat that I picked to review also comes in orange twill, black pow, gray, mushroom and vicuna brown.
+The London Tradition pea coat that I picked to review also comes in orange twill, black pow, gray, mushroom and vicuna brown.
 This means you can also find the classic neutrals that one typically associates with the British duffel, trench, and pea coats, you name it.
 What I like about their online store is that when you click the color of the item, the piece switches to a photo showing the item in that color.
-Thus, no guessing how the jacket looks in a different color. 🙂
+Therefore, there is no guessing how the jacket looks in a different color. 🙂

 Have a look at the inside!
 Isn’t this plaid pattern on the inside awesome?
 Look at the seams!
 This pea coat is perfect for the end of the winter.
 It provide good insulation with the high quality 70% wool fabric.
 The 15% polyester, 10% polyamide, and 5% acrylic serve to avoid loosing the shape.
 Great concept.
 The weight of the fabric is 900 g/m (9.7 oz/ft).
 Thus, the jacket feels light on your shoulders.
 Jeans have about 9 oz/ft.